tylermelan/rails_hiring_test/README.md

 Thank you for applying to Data Sciences.
 Below is a take home assignment we'd like you to complete.
 It should take 3-5 hours to find a working solution.

 This isn't a made up example, or a computer-sciency test that you can look up a solution to online.
-This is based off of a partial problem/feature we needed to build out for a real application.
+This is based on a partial problem/feature we needed to build out for a real application.
 We want to see you write code.
 We don't believe in live coding interviews or grinding LeetCode - that doesn't show us what you'd actually do in a real working environment.

 Spend as much time as you'd like on this.
 There are no tricks.
 The application is a basic scaffold with minimal styling.
 We want to see what you come up with.

 ## Background

 We work with political clients.
-One request we recieved was for an end-user way to update polling locations in an application.
+One request we received was for an end-user way to update polling locations in an application.

 For the uninitiated, Canada is divided into 338 electoral districts or `ridings`.
 Each riding is divided into polling divisions or `polls`.
 The number of polls per riding varies but is usually between 170-250.
 On election day each poll is assigned a polling location (`polling_location`) where people will vote for their assigned poll.
 Polls can share the same polling location.

 ## The assignment

-We need you to build a form that allows for users of the application to edit and update polling location information.
+We need you to build a form that allows users of the application to edit and update polling location information.

 Some guidelines: